JustinMShea/phoenixdown/README.md

 tinytex:::is_tinytex()
 ```

-We use some fonts, [EB Garamond](https://github.com/georgd/EB-Garamond), [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/) and [Lato](http://www.latofonts.com/lato-free-fonts/) that are inlcuded in this repository.
-You need to install these before proceeding, either use your usual method of installing fonts, or follow these instructions:
+Our PDF template requires some specific fonts, [EB Garamond](https://github.com/georgd/EB-Garamond), [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/) and [Lato](http://www.latofonts.com/lato-free-fonts/).
+These are inlcuded in this repository.
+You need to install these before proceeding, either by using your usual method of installing fonts, or following these instructions:

 On a Linux system here's the simplest way to install the fonts: